paradogzz/pdf_crop/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-(Note: A LICENSE file is not included in this project, but it's good practice to mention it.)
 ```